|Nutrition Facts (per serving)|

 Note: If you choose, purple or violet food coloring can be added to achieve the desired hue.
 The color of the ice cream can vary depending on the brand of powdered ube and ube extract used in the recipe.

-Mix in the cooled rehydrated ube and stir until completely combined.
+Mix in the cooled rehydrated ube.

 Churn according to manufacturer's directions, about 25 minutes.
 The ice cream will have a soft, creamy texture.